-How to set reminders and update to-do lists with Siri
+How to set and share reminders with Siri

 - Say "Hey, Siri"" or press and hold down the Home button to activate Siri.

-- Say aloud what you want to be reminded about and where.
+- Say your reminder and be sure to say where you want to be reminded.
 For example: "Remind me to feed the dog when I get home" or "remind me to troll Rene when I get to work".

 Tap Remove to cancel the reminder.